PointPCA: Point Cloud Objective Quality Assessment Using PCA-Based Descriptors: Related work

-Regarding projection-based approaches, the prediction accuracy of 2D quality metrics was initially examined in~\cite{Torlig2018a}, over images obtained after projecting point clouds on the six faces of a surrounding cube.
-The influence of the number of viewpoints in denser camera arrangements and the exclusion of background pixels is explored in~\cite{Alexiou2019a}, with a proposed weighting scheme based on user interactivity.
+The prediction accuracy of 2D quality metrics over images obtained after projecting point clouds on the six faces of a surrounding cube, was initially examined in~\cite{Torlig2018a}.
+The influence of the number of viewpoints in denser camera arrangements and the exclusion of background pixels is explored in~\cite{Alexiou2019a}, which also proposes a weighting scheme based on user interactivity.
 In~\cite{Yang2020b}, a weighted combination of global and local features extracted from texture and depth images, is defined.
-The Jensen-Shannon divergence on the luminance channel serves as the global feature, whereas a depth-edge map, a texture similarity map, and an estimated content complexity factor, account for the local features.
+The Jensen-Shannon divergence on the luminance component serves as the global feature, whereas a depth-edge map, a texture similarity map, and an estimated content complexity factor account for the local features.
 In~\cite{He2021a}, color and curvature values are projected on planar surfaces.
 Color impairments are evaluated using probabilities of local intensity differences, together with statistics of their residual intensities, and similarity values between chromatic components.
 Geometric distortions are assessed based on statistics of curvature residuals.

-A hybrid approach that makes use of both projection- and point-based algorithms, is proposed in~\cite{Chen2021a}.
-The point clouds are divided into non-overlapping partitions, called layers, with a planarization process taking place at each layer, before applying the IW-SSIM~\cite{Wang2011a} to assess geometric distortions.
+A hybrid approach using both projection- and point-based algorithms is proposed in~\cite{Chen2021a}, namely, LP-PCQM.
+The point clouds are divided into non-overlapping partitions called layers, with a planarization process taking place at each layer, before applying the IW-SSIM~\cite{Wang2011a} to assess geometric distortions.
 Color impairments are evaluated using RGB-based variants of similarity measurements defined in~\cite{Meynet2020a}.
+In~\cite{Javaheri2022a}, an image-based metric is proposed that tackles misalignment between the original and the distorted geometry.
+This is achieved by mapping the color of the distorted point cloud to the original geometry.
+The resulting and the original point clouds are then projected to the six faces of a surrounding cube, followed by cropping and padding to eliminate background pixels, before the execution of any 2D quality metric.
+The same process is repeated after mapping the original color to the distorted geometry, and a total quality score is obtained as a weighted average.